MicrosoftEdge/Demos/wami/README.md

 ## TODO

 * Categorize steps and add a way to search through them.
-* Fix escaping from step chooser, shouldn't choose a step.
-* Remove navigation API, doesn't work on Firefox, and we don't really need it.
-Simple SPA.
 * Implement real sw.js.
 * Share images.
 * Fix step drag/drop when there is a scrollbar.